port-labs/port-docs/docs/tutorials/self-service-actions/webhook-actions/local-debugging-webhook.md

 npm install express
 ```

-Inside this folder create an `index.js` file and paste these contents:
+Inside this folder create an `index.js` file and paste the following:

 ```js
 const { createHmac } = require("crypto");